PEtab-dev/petab_sciml/README.md

 ## Highlights

-Extending the [PEtab format](https://petab.readthedocs.io/) for mechanistic models, PEtab SciML provides an accessible, reproducible way to specify SciML training problems across diverse scenarios, in a format directly importable by downstream tools.
+Extending the [PEtab format](https://petab.readthedocs.io) for mechanistic ODE models, PEtab SciML provides a human readable, reproducible way to specify SciML training problems across diverse scenarios, in a format directly importable by downstream tools.
 The main aspects enabling this are: